Judepragash/vitalpointzIOT/VESPa-U/freertos_nodemcu/README.md

 [![N|Solid](https://user-images.githubusercontent.com/37981409/60417194-709ed780-9bfd-11e9-8fc1-28d2869d03d5.png)](https://vitalpointz.io/)

-This code and steps in this project meant to work with Vitalpointz IoT platform.
-If you are not familier with Vitalpointz IoT Platform and offerings, refer to the links given below
+Code and steps in this project meant to work with Vitalpointz IoT Core/Core Lite platform.
+If you are not familier with Vitalpointz IoT Platform and offerings, refer to the links given at the end.

 # VESPa-U for NodeMCU on FreeRTOS & TLS
 ### Steps to Setup the Environment
 ##### Supported IoT Board